Unified adiabatic and diabatic excited-state description via the ensemble-variational quantum eigensolver: Computational Details

-The molecular ion H$_4^+$ was experimentally observed for the first time in 1984, as a dissociation product of H$_5^+$ in a collision cell during mass spectrometry analyses~\cite{kirchner_first_1984}.
+\paragraph{Model system and molecular-symmetry considerations.} The molecular ion H$_4^+$ was experimentally observed for the first time in 1984, as a dissociation product of H$_5^+$ in a collision cell during mass spectrometry analyses~\cite{kirchner_first_1984}.
 A subsequent theoretical study identified ten stable geometrical configurations for it~\cite{jiang_geometrical_1998}.
-The tetrahedral T$_{\rm d}$ configuration of H$_4^+$ -- for which Cartesian coordinates are given in Table~\ref{tab:coordinate} -- although not corresponding to a stable geometry according to the Jahn–-Teller theorem, provides a relevant starting point for the present study.
+The tetrahedral \ce{T_d} configuration of H$_4^+$ -- for which Cartesian coordinates are given in Table~\ref{tab:coordinate} -- although not corresponding to a stable geometry according to the Jahn--Teller theorem, provides a relevant starting point for the present study.
 This system will serve as a toy-model in what follows.

-This high-symmetry geometrical configuration features one a$_1$ orbital and a set of three degenerate t$_2$ orbitals, resulting in a threefold degeneracy of the lowest $^2$T$_2$ electronic states, which correspond to three spin doublets (\(S=1/2\)).
-A gradual symmetry descent can be performed, passing through the symmetries C$_{\rm 3v}$, C$_{\rm 2v}$, C$_{\rm s}$, and C$_{\rm 1}$.
-We examined many of such multidimensional descriptions and did not experience any particular difficulty as regards our various procedures (not shown herein).
-A detail account of those will be provided in future publications.
-In the present work, we specifically focus on results obtained for C$_{\rm 1}$ geometries in order to address the most general situation (no symmetry).
+This high-symmetry geometrical configuration features one \ce{a_1} orbital and a set of three degenerate \ce{t_2} orbitals, resulting in a threefold degeneracy of the lowest \ce{^2T_2} electronic states, which correspond to three spin doublets (\(S=1/2\)).
+A gradual symmetry descent can be performed, passing through the symmetries \ce{C_{3v}}, \ce{C_s}, and \ce{C_1}.
+We examined many of such multidimensional descriptions and did not experience any particular difficulty as regards our various procedures (see the Appendices~\ref{si_subsubsec:distortion_cs} and \ref{si_subsubsec:distortion_c3v}).
+Below, we specifically focus on results obtained for \ce{C_1} geometries in order to address the most general situation (no symmetry).

 The H$_4^+$ molecular ion was initially placed in a tetrahedral configuration.
 The origin of the Cartesian coordinate system was chosen at the center of the circumscribed circle of one of the faces lying in the \(xy\)-plane.
-Three nuclei (H$_2$, H$_3$, H$_4$) were positioned in this plane, while nucleus H$_1$ was placed on the \(z\)-axis at the vertex opposite this face, as shown in Fig.~\ref{fig:H4_geometry}. ``Variationally exact'' adiabatic potential-energy curves along a C$_{\rm 1}$-coordinate are shown in Fig.~\ref{fig:FCI_PES}.
+Three nuclei (\ce{H2}, \ce{H3}, \ce{H4}) were positioned in this plane, while nucleus \ce{H1} was placed on the \(z\)-axis at the vertex opposite this face, as shown in Fig.~\ref{fig:H4_geometry}. ``Variationally exact'' adiabatic potential-energy curves along a \(\ce{C_1}\)-coordinate are shown in Fig.~\ref{fig:FCI_PES}.